-During the calendar month of November 2022, the meteorological conditions exhibited above average wind conditions resulting in 15 days of measurements excluded from analysis due to exclusion requirements of the NPfI.
+During the calendar month of December 2022, the meteorological conditions exhibited above average wind conditions and increased precipitation resulting in 14 days (whole or part) of measurements excluded from analysis due to exclusion requirements of the NPfI.
+An additional three days of public holidays were excluded from analysis.